 - Detects conjugated bilirubin.

 - Certain bacteria are able to convert nitrate to nitrite.
+Importantly, eukaryotic cells cannot.
 Chemically, nitrites are detected by the Griess reaction which produces a pink pigment if positive.

-- A positive results is highly suggestive of a UTI, but a negative result does not exlude one.
+- A positive results is highly suggestive of a UTI, but a negative result does not exclude one.

 - Organisms that do not produce nitrite include Actinobacter spp., Enterococci and Staphlyococcus saprophyticus.

 - False negatives may result as some organisms are able to further metabolise nitrite to ammonium.
 A diet low in vegetables, reduces the amount of excreted nitrates, causing less substrate for reduction of nitrate to nitrite.